Applications for Trimester/Semester 1 2024 open 15 September 2023.

 How to apply

-You can apply for this scholarship directly through our Deakin Scholarship Application Portal.
+You can apply for this scholarship directly to Deakin through our Scholarship Application Portal.

 What happens next?